 “Hey, if people want to say it’s a combination of [those], so be it!” says Somerhalder.
 “They are both phenomenally written pictures of the teenage experience.”
 Catch The Vampire Diaries Thursdays at 8 PM on The CW.

-Neighborhood: “I love the East Village.
+NEW YORK FAVORITES Neighborhood: “I love the East Village.
 When I’m in the city, I hardly ever go above 14th Street.
 A perfect day is grabbing an empanada and sitting in Tompkins Square Park.”